Knowledge Hub

 for Growth

-How to remove a director – legal guide
+How to remove a director and avoid future legal disputes

 There may come a time when you want to remove a director from your company, for example if they are guilty of misconduct or simply neglecting their duties.
-These situations can be tense, but the process is a relatively simple one.
+These situations can be tense and it is important to follow the removal procedures correctly in order to minimise the risk of future legal disputes.
+Here at Harper James, our legal experts can discuss and advise you on the best route to achieve the removal of a director.
+In this guide, we walk through the various options available to remove a director from a private company.

 How to remove a director under the company’s articles of association

 If you’re thinking of removing a director, the first document you need to consult is the company’s articles of association.
-This document is, in effect, your company’s guide book, setting out how the company will be run and structured.
+This document is, in effect, your company’s rule book, setting out how the company will be run and structured.
 It often contains provisions that dictate how directors should resign or be removed from office.
+A company's articles will usually set out certain events or circumstances, the occurrence of which will result in the director’s appointment terminating automatically.
+No further action or resolution will be needed for the removal and the other directors cannot waive the event or circumstance.

-A company that doesn’t have bespoke articles will have standard articles known as ‘model articles’.
+A company that doesn’t have bespoke articles usually have standard articles known as ‘model articles’.

 Under article 18 of the model articles, a person will stop being a director immediately if: